——— Are you coming to ———

 And one last tip: when it comes to sipping a cocktail, it’s worth getting up to the Torre Rosa, an old Indian house with a beautiful garden and perfectly connected to the center by bus, subway or suburban Renfe train.

-On trips to an avant-garde and innovative city like Barcelona – that even has its own technological district, the 22@, located in Poblenou neighborhood, where there are also the apartments of Lugaris-, you could not miss the applications for mobile phones that help you get to know the city.
-Below, we mention, in alphabetical order, the 10 apps on Barcelona indispensable for any visitor, available for both Apple and Android devices.
+When on a trip to an avant-garde and innovative city like Barcelona – that even has its own technological district, the 22@, located in Poblenou neighborhood, where you will find our apartments in Poblenou-, you should try out some apps that help you get to know the city better.
+Below, we mention, in alphabetical order, the top 10 apps to discover Barcelona that are a must for any visitor, available for both Apple and Android devices.

 • AMB Taxi Barcelona.
-Abuses are over: with this app, jointly developed by the Barcelona City Council and the Autoridad Metropolitana del Transporte (AMB), the user will be able to know how much it costs approximately a taxi ride between two specific points.
+Abusive prices are over: with this app, jointly developed by the Barcelona City Council and the Autoridad Metropolitana del Transporte (AMB), the user will be able to know how much a taxi ride costs on average between two specific points.

 • 22@Barcelona, the district of innovation.
-This official audioguide of more than an hour reviews the history of an old industrial district that in the last two decades has become a hotbed of technological companies and start-ups of great international projection.
+This official hour-long audioguide reviews the history of an old industrial district that has become a hotspot for technological companies and start-ups of great international projection in the last two decades.
 You can listen to it in Spanish, Catalan, English and French.

 • Barcelona Official Guide.
-It is an interactive application that brings the city’s tourist offer to the user.
+It is an interactive application that brings the city’s sigthseeing spots to the user.
 In addition, it is multilingual, as it is available in Spanish, English, French, German and Italian.

 • Barcelona Metro Walks.
-This official audioguide proposes seven itineraries organized by proximity and easily accessible by public transport.
+This official audioguide proposes seven itineraries organized by proximity and easy acessibility by public transport.
 Available in Spanish, Catalan and English.

 • Barcelona Restaurants.
 The official guide to restaurants in Barcelona, prepared by Turisme de Barcelona, is now available in app format.
 With it, the foodies will have access